lucasvegi/Elixir-Refactorings/README.md

   ```

   Note that with the use of ``@type``, we can easily check the type specification using Elixir's helper.

+* __Side-conditions:__
+  * The name of the type created by this refactoring (*e.g.*, `color()`) must be unique.
+In other words, it must be different from all predefined basic types in Elixir (*e.g.*, `integer()`, `float()`, `atom()`, etc.), as well as from all custom data types defined in the refactored module or any other module in the codebase, including those from imported external libraries.

+  * Although type names and function names do not technically conflict, having a type with the same name as a function defined in the module can cause confusion for code readers.
+Therefore, it is a good practice to ensure that type names are unique, even in relation to function names.
+For this reason, this is also a side condition of this refactoring.

 [▲ back to Index](#table-of-contents)
 ___